michaelcortese/multiterm-astro/src/content/posts/why-im-doubling-down-on-rust.md

 So why, as a student, choosing to master a language before theory?

 I believe that the language will help me understand the theory.
 Don't be misconstrued, however, I am NOT skipping the theory.
 By using the plethora of tooling written in Rust, I not only am able to comprehend the theory, but also the memory-based decisions behind it.
-When my peers are confronting a problem, I'm confronting the same problem, but then I can use my prior knowledge to *build on* that problem, and understand how the solutions can be morphed with the power of concurrency, and how the solutions can be implemented safer with the borrow checker.
+When my peers are confronting a problem, I'm confronting the same problem, but then I can use my prior knowledge to *build on* that problem, and understand how the solutions can be morphed with the power of concurrency, and how the solutions can be implemented safer with the borrow checker philosophy.

 ---